richardrom/mempool/readme.md

 }
 ```

-The class *fixed_memory_pool* contains all functionality of the memory pool while the class *fixed_allocator
+The struct *fixed_memory_pool* contains all functionality of the memory pool while the class *fixed_allocator
 wraps the functionality in two methods

 ### class fixed_allocator;